PacketShepard/docker-qBittorrentvpn/README.md

 The container will fail to boot if `VPN_ENABLED` is set to yes or empty and a .ovpn is not present in the /config/openvpn directory.
 Drop a .ovpn file from your VPN provider into /config/openvpn and start the container again.
 You may need to edit the ovpn configuration file to load your VPN credentials from a file by setting `auth-user-pass`.

 **Note:** The script will use the first ovpn file it finds in the /config/openvpn directory.
 Adding multiple ovpn files will not start multiple VPN connections.

+**Note 2:** Be sure to remove "persist-tun" from your ovpn file or OpenVPN will never be able to recover from server IP change after a DNS update.
+This happens with many vpn providers as they move servers to evade blacklists, etc.

 ## Example auth-user-pass option
 `auth-user-pass credentials.conf`